 The moving time feature on Strava is used for all running activities that don't depend on fair competition (races and segments).
 We calculate moving time in two ways.

 - If the runner doesn't use the pause feature on their device, we will automatically detect when the runner is resting and calculate moving time and pace using only GPS data.
 The moving threshold is anything faster than a 30-minute mile pace for running activities.

-- If the runner chooses to pause their run activity on their Garmin device, we will honor that choice and represent moving time according to the time and pace that is shown on the GPS device.
+- If the runner chooses to pause their run activity on their device, we will honor that choice and represent moving time according to the time and pace that is shown on the GPS device.

 Strava uses a recent race or time trial to calculate running pace zones.
 Run data is bucketed into pace zones using Grade Adjusted Pace, which allows easy comparison of equivalent-effort pace on flat and hilly runs.

 - Active Recovery - Very easy running.
 Usually done before or after a hard workout.
 Active recovery is also the pace runners jog during recovery intervals between harder efforts.

 - Endurance - Comfortable running.
 Sometimes referred to as the "conversational" pace.
 This zone usually makes up the bulk of a runner's mileage.

-- Tempo - This pace often matches the intensity of a Marathon or up-tempo pace.
+- Tempo - This pace often matches a Marathon's or up-tempo pace's intensity.